PART VI. TERMINATION OF PARENTAL RIGHTS

 (F) This paragraph shall not apply if subsequent to the date of the sexual assault, the child's natural parent and custodial natural parent cohabitate and establish a mutual custodial environment for the child; and

 (G) The custodial natural parent may petition the court to reinstate the child's natural parent's parental rights terminated pursuant to this paragraph.

-Such authority may be exercised under this chapter only when a verified petition, substantially in the form above prescribed, has been filed by some responsible adult person on behalf of the child in the family court of the circuit in which the parent resides or the child resides or was born, and the court has conducted a hearing of the petition.
+The authority provided under this section may be exercised under this chapter only when a verified petition, substantially in the form prescribed above, has been filed by some responsible adult person on behalf of the child in the family court of the circuit in which the parent resides or the child resides or was born, and the court has conducted a hearing of the petition.

-If the mother of the child files with the petition an affidavit representing that the identity or whereabouts of the child's father is unknown to her or not ascertainable by her or that other good cause exists why notice cannot or should not be given to the father, the court shall conduct a hearing to determine whether notice is required.
+If the birthing parent of the child files with the petition an affidavit representing that the identity or whereabouts of the child's non-birthing parent is unknown to or not ascertainable by the birthing parent or that other good cause exists why notice cannot or should not be given to the non-birthing parent, the court shall conduct a hearing to determine whether notice is required.